Food Film Festival Founder Helps Launch Cinema Under the Stars in Napa

 During the film screening, guests will be able to purchase popcorn and soft serve ice cream along with the regular staples such as pizzas, barbecue, and garden-inspired salads from Grove, Copia’s al fresco late night spot.
 Cinema Under the Stars will begin weekly on July 23 and take place every Tuesday evening at sunset. through October 29.
 Guests are encouraged to bring blankets and seat cushions.
 A full list of the upcoming films can be viewed online.

 Tickets to the George Motz Burger Pop-Up World Tour are $20 and include Motz’s signature Oklahoma fried onion cheeseburger, strawberry shortcake, and one beer or soda.
 The Cinema Under the Stars summer screening series is free, and guests are encouraged to arrive early to grab a prime viewing spot for the movie.
-For more information or to purchase tickets, please visit our website.

 Photo Caption and Hi-Res Image: